 In the Bachelor of Business, you'll develop core knowledge and skills essential to business management and operations in the 21st century.
 You'll complete the core and major studies from your chosen engineering and business fields of study.
 After five years' study, you'll graduate with a professionally accredited engineering degree and a business degree.

 Build up your CV with real industry experience while you study through our Work Integrated Learning programs, which are a guaranteed part of all our bachelor degrees and can include placements, internships or industry-linked projects.
-In this double degree, in the Final Year Research Project 1 and 2 (Eng/Bus) (ENG40003 and ENG40004), you’ll have the opportunity to engage with our industry partners through planning and managing an innovative engineering and business research project.
+In this double degree, you'll apply your learning in eight project units (one per semester) related to engineering in professionally focused, industry-linked projects.

 - 3400211061 (CSP)